slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On leadership

 <!--
+> *"If you want to make everyone happy, don’t be a leader.
+Sell ice cream."  -- Steve Jobs*
+> *"To lead an orchestra, you must turn your back on the crowd."  -- Aristotle*

 - a autoridade é delegavel mas a responsabilidade n é delegavel
 - the organization is always modelling the leader. military leader don’t have money to distribute. is way easier. monetary bonus are more a requirement than a motivator now and is negative because people may think they getting unfairly treated.
 - Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
 Can I trust you?
 2. Do you care about me?
 3. Are you committed to excellence?